Âé¶čPorn

 In this course, you will dive into the abrasive, provocative, and experimental world of modern and contemporary theater.
 You will study plays and musicals as works of literature—not just things to produce onstage—to develop and hone the skills needed to analyze scripts and performances in the same way you would prose and poetry, while also have the opportunity to attend a local professional production.

-While this course will be dominated by American and British theater, it will also draw upon the rich traditions of Argentina, Nigeria, and beyond—including works in translation—to expose you to a global vision of the last 150 years of drama.
-You will explore how theater fits into major artistic and literary movements (modernism, realism, etc.) and forms unique to the stage to cultivate a singular perspective of the ways literature both shapes and reflects the developments and problems of communities.
+While this course will be dominated by American theater, it will also draw upon the rich traditions of the United Kingdom, Argentina, Nigeria, and beyond—including works in translation—to expose you to a global vision of the last 100 years of drama and its major artistic and literary movements, showing how theater reflects the developments and problems of communities around the world.

-Possible plays and musicals studied include A Strange Loop (Michael R. Jackson), Fefu and Her Friends (María Irene Fornés), Machinal (Sophie Treadwell), Mother Courage (Bertolt Brecht) Death and the Maiden (Ariel Dorfman), The Camp (Griselda Gambaro), A Dance of the Forests (Wole Soyinka), Gypsy (Sondheim/Styne/Laurents), The Nosebleed (Aya Ogawa), and Heroes of the Fourth Turning (Will Arbery).
+Possible plays and musicals studied include Fefu and Her Friends (MarĂa Irene FornĂ©s), Machinal (Sophie Treadwell), Mother Courage (Bertolt Brecht), Death and the Maiden (Ariel Dorfman), The Camp (Griselda Gambaro), Death and the King’s Horseman (Wole Soyinka), Assassins (Sondheim/Weidman), The Nosebleed (Aya Ogawa), and Heroes of the Fourth Turning (Will Arbery).

 EN 220.01 - M/W/F 10:00-10:50 AM